 We are delighted to be launching TRAILS Teaching Responsible AI Literacy in Schools, our dedicated website to showcase our work bringing AI literacy into the Scottish schools.

-TRAILS hosts free resources on how to use AI in your classroom, including our brand new “Teach AI Literacy: A Guide for Teachers” handbook
+TRAILS hosts free resources on how to use AI in your classroom, including our brand new “Teach AI Literacy: A Guide for Teachers” handbook and draft AI curriculum framework for Scotland, and subject-specific lessons created by our ‘Teachers in Residence’.

 Visit TRAILS.scot – Teaching Responsible AI Literacy in Schools and download our handbook and resources now!